 Located in Ottawa, it was initially housed on Wellington Street "in a little rat infested cubby hole a few blocks from the Parliament Buildings."
 From there, it moved to almost equally objectionable and inadequate quarters on Elgin Street.

-The unit undertook the technical and engineering tasks of the Corps.
+The unit undertook the technical and engineering tasks of the Corps under control of a "technical group" within the Directorate of Signals.
 When the Royal Canadian Corps of Signals began supporting the RCAF, wartime 120 watt sets were used but found to be inadequate.
 The Signals Inspection and Test Department built 500-watt sets for the control stations at Winnipeg, Cormorant Lake and Norway House.
 Ingenious individuals at Signals Inspection and Test Department also assisted Postal authorities by experimenting and installing "Airways Radio Beacons" at six stations across the prairies: Winnipeg, Forest, Regina, Maple Creek, Red Deer and Lethbridge.

 By 1939 the Signals Inspection and Test Department (S.I.T.D.) as a component of the Directorate of Signals, with limited machine shop facilities, was charged with the engineering, operation and maintenance of the N.W.T. and Y. Radio System, the Army Signal System, the N.P.A.M.
 Signal System and fortress communications on the east and west coasts.
 The strength had grown by August 1939 to a six officers and 20 other ranks.

-In 1941 the Signals Inspection and Test Department was expanded and redesignated the Canadian Signals Experimental Establishment.
-In 1944, as part of the Directorate of Electrical and Communications Design, it was further redesignated as the Signals Research and Development Establishment.
+In 1941 the Signals Inspection and Test Department was expanded to be the Canadian Signals Experimental Establishment.

 |New unit||Signals Inspection and Test Department